 NJAIS trains leaders in education.
-Our Leadership Institute is a popular destination for educators looking for learning and leadership opportunities.
+Offered in alternating years, our Leadership Institute is a popular destination for educators looking for learning and leadership opportunities.

-In 2002, NJAIS received a grant from the Edward E. Ford Foundation to inform and encourage teachers interested in becoming independent school administrators.
-Participants in the NJAIS Leadership Institute 2015-2016 will attend five sessions designed to develop their understanding of leadership in independent education, to build their management skills, and to give them a broader knowledge of the opportunities open to them in a time of change.
+Participants in the NJAIS Leadership Institute attend five sessions designed to develop their understanding of leadership in independent education, to build their management skills, and to give them a broader knowledge of the opportunities open to them in a time of change.

 NJAIS Leadership Institute Goals:

 - Provide schools with a chance to encourage outstanding educators to develop their leadership style.

 - Inspire independent school educators to consider administrative positions and provide the skills necessary to assist them in achieving this goal.